US STOCKS-Wall St edges lower as Fed minutes offer few clues on rates

 Declining issues outnumbered advancing ones on the NYSE by 1,899 to 1,176, for a 1.61-to-1 ratio on the downside; on the Nasdaq, 1,937 issues fell and 765 advanced for a 2.53-to-1 ratio favoring decliners.

-After the bell, shares of Salesforce.com fell 4.1 percent to $58.55 as its revenue forecast missed analysts’ expectations.
+The benchmark S&P 500 index posted 30 new 52-week highs and three new lows; the Nasdaq Composite recorded 42 new highs and 74 new lows.
 (Additional reporting by Rodrigo Campos; Editing by Chizu Nomiyama, Nick Zieminski and Meredith Mazzilli)